 HTTP means the site you are browsing is open for all the dark entities of the online world.

-The additional “S” letter in HTTP is actually a security layer that blocks the hackers and those who are looking to tamper a site to steal the user’s information.
+The additional “S” letter in HTTP is actually a security layer.
+That blocks the hackers and those who are looking to tamper a site to steal the user’s information.

-Moreover, if you are browsing a website that uses HTTP instead of HTTPS, here malicious hackers can install deadly malware on your device.
+Moreover, if you are browsing a website that uses HTTP instead of HTTPS, malicious hackers can install deadly malware on your device.

 Moreover, through this malware, they can send you viruses like decompression bomb that could destroy your system.

-Therefore, make sure the sites you are surfing start with HTTPS URL, especially when you have to enter login information to access it.
+Therefore, make sure the sites you are surfing start with HTTPS URL.
+Especially when you have to enter login information to access it.

 Make Social Activities Personal

-However, the policies like GDPR is not capable enough of limiting these social giants entirely from collecting and sharing their data without letting them.
+However, the policies like GDPR is not capable enough of limiting these social giants entirely.
+From collecting and sharing their data without letting them.

-These vague policies are intentionally created to disguise users and make them allow these platforms to collect their data.
+These vague policies are intentionally created to disguise users.
+And make them allow these platforms to collect their data.

 This only thing, which should be appreciated after the Facebook scandal, is that now you can control your majority of data by changing your privacy settings.

 On the top of that, avoid sharing sensitive information on different social websites such as your home address, location, phone number, and email id.
-And if you want to share this kind of information with your friends, I recommend using secure social platforms
+And if you want to share this kind of information with your friends, I recommend using secure social platforms.

-Don’t Login Your Online Accounts Continuously
+Don’t Keep Your Accounts Logged-in

 This is as close the main door of your house and leave without locking it.
 A similar thing we do on our devices, close different apps without logging out properly from it.